gracel01/ECE5610Lab/README.md

 :-------------------------:|
 ![](Lab2Data/buck_converter_6.bmp) |

-5. Plot the input current waveform and calculate its average.  input current = -707.86 mA.
-Average input current = .
+5. Plot the input current waveform and calculate its average.
+The average input current = -707.86 mA.
 Compare that to the value calculated theoretically.
-Theoretical input current = 0 Amps (switch is open).
-Iin = D*I_L = .
+Theoretical average input current Iin = D*I_L = 0.5*.

  Plot i_in |
 :-------------------------:|